ASRagab/unstructured4s/src/main/paradox/responses.md

 Every method on the Unstructured4s client returns an `F[Unstructured4sResponse[A]]` where `F[_]` is the effect capability of your chosen backend.

-Requests to [Unstructured] are multipart requests, the return type is always `json` despite the api allowing `text/csv` as well.
-This is likely to change in the future, but the recommended approach is to use the `json` response type.
+Requests to [Unstructured] are multipart requests, the return type is always `application/json` despite the api allowing `text/csv` as well.
+This is likely to change in the future, but the recommended approach is to use the `application/json` response type, this is set by the `OutputFormat`.

 ## `PartitionResponse`